artnebo/AIDR-Bastion/README.md

    python app/pipelines/similarity_pipeline/index_script.py
    ```

    This will create the `similarity-prompt-index` index in OpenSearch.
-You can customize the index name by setting the SIMILARITY_PROMPT_INDEX environment variable
+You can customize the index name by setting the SIMILARITY_PROMPT_INDEX environment variable.

 #### Rule Management
 - **test_rules.py**: Comprehensive rule testing and validation